 32) When will I look normal?
 You will be presentable at two to three weeks.
 You will look great at six weeks and even better at six months as things settle and expressions become more natural.
 At three weeks you know you are well on the way to recovery and most patients resume routine activities around two to three weeks following surgery.
 Final results are evaluated at one year.

 33) How often do I need to return for postoperative visits?
-Dr. Lopez likes to see his patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.
+Dr. Lopez and Dr. Perro like to see their patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.